-EP: “Magical Mystery Tour” (12/8/67).
+Double EP: “Magical Mystery Tour” (12/8/67):

 Ah yes.
 The clumsy, double-EP “Magical Mystery Tour” which gives us a whopping six songs spread out over two seven inch discs (yeah….that’s convenient).
-One track, known as “I Am The Walrus” gets a second release within two weeks as it was also the flip-side of “Hello Goodbye” (11/24/67).
+One track, known as “I Am The Walrus”, gets a second release within two weeks as it was also the flip-side of “Hello, Goodbye” (11/24/67).

 Album: “The Beatles” (11/22/68).

-Hooray!
-BOTH labels got it right and in time for Christmas ‘68!
+Ah….but, what is this?
 In some distant lands, “Back In The USSR / Don’t Pass Me By” and “Ob la Di, Ob la Da / While My Guitar Gently Weeps” were released as separate singles.
 Isn’t that peachy?
 Well, not so much for us Yankees as there were no singles pulled from the album.
 Imagine that.
 Aw, shucks……

 Album: “Yellow Submarine” (1/13/69):

 “Yellow Submarine” and “All You Need Is Love” were both available on 45’s.
-The former was already available as a single. an album track, and, a compilation album track.
+The former was already available as a single, an album track, and, a compilation album track.
 Now, it gets to be re-released in the UK for the FOURTH time in just over two years!